bapfeld/all_repri/README.md

 .todop.actions.d directory to the all_repri binary.

 ## Usage
-`t all_repri 2` shifts all prioritzied items up two levels.
+`t all_repri 2` shifts all prioritized items up two levels.

 `t all_repri -1` shifts all prioritized items down one level.